Renuka Yadav

 Renuka Yadav (born 18 July 1994) is an Indian female field hockey player.
-She has one of the youngest members of the national women's team that qualified for Rio Olympics 2016.
+She is one of the youngest members of the national women's team that qualified for Rio Olympics 2016.
 She is from Rajnandgaon District of Chhattisgarh, which has also been called "the Hockey Nursery of India."
 She is the second from Chhattisgarh to qualify for the Olympics, after Leslie Claudius.
 She is first woman from Chhattisgarh to qualify for Olympics.